 You cannot be omnichannel unless ALL of your channels are connected.
 Often this means investing in technology that will encourage and enable your customers to use touchpoints efficiently through their shopping journey.

 So your brand is now omnichannel commerce enabled.
 This is not the finish line!
 It is just the beginning.
 To consistently offer your customers the best seamless brand experience, you will need to maintain all channels.
 Test them.
-Re-strategize.
+Re-strategise.
 Continue to learn your customers' habits and study the data you gain from these touchpoints.

 We offer an open ecosystem where endless goods and services are connected.
 Syncing your brand and product information across all channels is a must.
 Merchants want to ensure that every customer has a consistent experience online, on mobile, in person or in some combination of all three.
 Growing and perfecting your brand’s presence and your customers' loyalty to your brand through channels include:

-Sounds strange, but headless commerce part of the omnichannel universe!
+Sounds strange, but headless commerce is part of the omnichannel universe!
 This is when the front end (the “head”) technology has been removed or decoupled from the backend technology.
 This means that the front-end development is not like the traditional eCommerce platform with pre-defined user and admin experiences.
-Instead, it enables design changes and allows for unlimited customizations made on the front-end.
+Instead, it enables design changes and allows for unlimited customisations made on the front-end.